 What does CDW insurance cover?

 Collision damage waiver insurance typically covers any damage to a hired vehicle while in your possession, such as getting into a collision.
-It also covers theft of the vehicle and vandalism.
+Theft and vandalism are often covered separately under theft protection, depending on the hire company.
 Waivers can cover lost income a car hire company might charge while the car is being repaired.
+A CDW is an extra, and comes at an additional cost.

 What is not covered by a collision damage waiver?

-A car rental collision damage waiver will not pay for injuries to you or other passengers, or damage to your personal property if you get into an accident in a hire car.
+A car rental collision damage waiver will not pay for injuries to you or other passengers or damage to your personal property.
 The waivers also don’t typically cover damage from negligence.
 This could be behaviour such as speeding or driving under the influence of alcohol.

 How much does it cost?